A Language of Symbols

 It is a legitimized belief that archetypes are a well-entrenched, organic and natural part of the human psyche.

 Carl Jung identified archetypes as pre-existing energies within the collective and personal unconscious.
-He imagined the brain to have pre-scripted "gray matter" or DNA -- patterns appearing as images within the collective human psyche.
-These patterns become our energy for life; we live within the boundaries and the memes of our cookie-cutter scripts, repeating and re-repeating the same dramas, comedies, tragedies, like Shakespearean plays.
+He imagined the brain to have pre-scripted patterns appearing as images within the collective human psyche.
+These patterns become our energy for life; we live within the boundaries and adopt the memes of our cookie-cutter scripts, repeating and re-repeating the same dramas, comedies, tragedies, like unaware actors in Shakespearean plays.

-Archetypes appear as vehicles for awareness, while often remaining unconscious, yet powerfully affect behaviors and beliefs.
+Archetypes appear as vehicles for awareness, while often remaining unconscious, yet energetically affecting behaviors and beliefs.
 Archetypes manifest through dreams and fantasy, people or places, experienced first, and if identified, teach something about ourselves that could not be experienced or assimilated any other way.

 Freud and Jung had major differences when coming to terms with the practice of psychology, a study of human behaviors.
-And according to Jung, a philosophy.
-Freud would be God himself, it seemed, an atheist.
 Carl Jung would keep God, Spirit, Intuition, and Divine Guidance "alive" as part of healthy psychology.